Simon-Hi5/thesis-template/README.md

 ## Highlights

-- Modular structure: separate files for frontmatter, chapters, configuration and backmatter.
+- Modular structure: separate files for frontmatter, chapters, configuration, and backmatter.
-- Pre-configured bibliography support with BibLaTeX and Biber.
+- Bibliography support with BibLaTeX and Biber.
-- Support for figures, tables, algorithms/pseudocode, code listings, abbreviations/glossaries and appendices.
+- Support for figures, tables, algorithms/pseudocode, code listings, abbreviations/glossaries, and appendices.
 - A Makefile for an easy build workflow.
+- VS Code configuration (extensions and settings) for building PDF, formatting, linting, and spell checking

 ## Project Structure